"The

 Then a higher Presence seemed to take over that prayer, as if it was no longer me

-praying, but Someone Else praying for me.
-That special, powerful prayer continued for
+praying, but Someone Else praying through and for me.
+That special, powerful prayer

-perhaps twenty or thirty minutes.
-Well before we reached our planned overnight stop in
+continued for perhaps twenty or thirty minutes.
+Well before we reached our planned

-with that.
-Were to minister practical love, help, and encouragement; visit, run
+to stop with that.
+Were to minister practical love, help, and encouragement; visit,

-errands, bring meals, pick up prescriptions; do whatevers needed.
-"When you
+run errands, bring meals, pick up prescriptions; do whatevers needed.
+"When

 How should we treat special neighbors?